Created-by-Catalyst/Internal-Unity-Packages/README.md

----

 # Internal Unity Packages

 This repository serves as a catalog for Unity packages developed in-house at Created by Catalyst.
 These packages have been created with the intention of being reusable across multiple projects, improving efficiency and maintainability of our codebase.

-## Getting Started

-To use any of these packages, download the package you need and import it into your Unity project.
-Each package comes with its own set of instructions included in its directory.

 ## Packages